TranPhucVinh/smart-home-thesis/document/document.md

 When android app is opened, it sends request in okhttp websocket onOpen function to server.
 Android app requires the current status (ON/OFF, temperature value) in server.
 Server handle that in onMessage function in JS code then send back to android app.
 If successful, android app display the current status of device in layout.

-Android app control device directly by sending control message directly to device through websocket protocol, not to server (it works by that way with OKHTTP library).
-So there are no sync between app and website then user turn on/off the switch in the app (the status of the corresspond switch in server doesn't sync). server
+**Android app controls device directly by sending control message directly to device through websocket protocol, not to server (it works by that way with OKHTTP library).
+So there are no sync between app and website then user turn on/off the switch in the app (the status of the corresspond switch in server doesn't sync). server**

-Disadvantages: Mobile app can't handle when website is turn off (turn off websocket).
+Disadvantages: Mobile app can't handle when website is turn off (turn off the display data in ajax).
 It is required to have database to solve this problem.

+**Name of the exsited devices on display properly when the analog device has data**.

 ### External port